uiwjs/icons/README.md

 ---

 The premium icon font for  uiw Component Library.
 Designed by [@liwen0526](https://github.com/liwen0526).

+Visit **[https://uiw-react.github.io/icons/](https://uiw-react.github.io/icons/)** and check out the search feature, which has keywords identifying common icon names and styles.
+For example, if you search for "arrow" we call up every icon that could possibly be used as an arrow.
+We've also included each icon's class name for easy copy / pasting when you're developing!

 They are free to use and licensed under [MIT](https://opensource.org/licenses/MIT).
 We intend for this icon pack to be used with [uiw](https://uiw-react.github.io), but it’s by no means limited to it.
 Use them wherever you see fit, personal or commercial.